 What does a Pulsing Green Ring Mean?

-If users see a pulsing green light on their Echo, it means they are getting a call.
-It might also indicate someone is dropping in.
+If you see a pulsing green light on your Echo speaker, it means you are receiving a call.
+Alexa usually informs you who is calling.

-By saying this, they will be connected with the caller.
-However, users don’t have to blindly answer every call they get.
-Echo devices with a screen will display the name of the caller.
-If they were expecting a call from that person, they can pick it up.
+By saying “Answer”, you will be connected with the caller.
+Echo devices with a screen will also display the name of the caller.

 You can also ignore it by saying nothing.
-Your Echo will stop spinning right after the call ends.
+Your Echo will stop pulsing right after the person stops calling.
 Both ways work fine and will turn off the pulsing green light on your Echo.

 What does a Spinning Green Ring Mean?

-You will see the green spinning light for as long as you are in that call.
-As soon as you hang up, the green light will disappear.
-However, if you are not on a call, and your Echo is still showing the spinning green light …
+You will see the green spinning light for as long as you are on that call.
+As soon as you or the other person hangs up, the green light will disappear.

-If you don't want your Echo to display the green light at all, and would rather disconnect Alexa from your phone calls, follow the below steps.
+If you don't want your Echo speaker to display the green light at all, and would rather disconnect Alexa from calls and Drop-Ins, follow the below steps.

 - Launch the Alexa App on your smartphone device.